yashdarjimilestone/prefect-test/README.md

 ### 5. Set Up Port Forwarding

-This allows you to access the Prefect UI locally:
+This allows you to access the Prefect UI locally.
+Run this in a new terminal as it will run continuously:

 ```bash
 kubectl port-forward -n prefect-test svc/prefect-server 4200:4200